oscal-compass/compliance-trestle/docs/trestle-spec.md

 ...
 ~~~

+The future version of this command would be:

+- `trestle split -e 'metadata.revision-history.*'` when executed from `$BASE_FOLDER/catalogs/mycatalog`, or;
+- `trestle split -e 'revision-history.*'` when executed from `$BASE_FOLDER/catalogs/mycatalog/metadata`

-OSCAL also makes use of `additionalProperties` supported by JSON Schema.
+OSCAL also makes use of `additionalProperties` supported by JSON Schema which behaves as a map or dict.
 OSCAL normally uses this feature as a way to assign multiple objects to a property without necessarily having to enforce a specific order as is the case with JSON array properties.
 It is like assigning a map/dict to a property.
 An example of such property in the catalog schema is the `responsible-parties` under `metadata`.
 One example of contents for a `responsible-parties` property is:

 ~~~
 "responsible-parties": {